 Study Selection.
 All studies selected for review were randomized controlled trials with an aquatic exercise group and a non-treatment control group.
 In total, 11studies fulfilled the inclusion criteria and were included in the synthesis and meta-analysis.

 Data Extraction.
 Data were extracted and checked for accuracy by 3 independent reviewers.

 Data Synthesis.
 Standardized mean difference (SMD) with 95% confidence interval (95% CI) was calculated for all outcomes.
 The meta-analysis showed a significant TAE effect on pain (SMD_0.26 [95% CI_0.11, 0.41]), self-reported function(SMD_0.30 [95% CI_0.18, 0.43]), and physical functioning (SMD_0.22 [95%CI_0.07, 0.38]).
 Additionally, a significant effect was seen on stiffness (SMD_0.20[95% CI_0.03, 0.36]) and quality of life (SMD_0.24 [95% CI_0.04, 0.45]).

 Limitations.
 Heterogeneity of outcome measures and small sample sizes for many of the included trials imply that conclusions based on these results should be made with caution.

 Conclusions.
 The results indicate that TAE is effective in managing symptoms associated with lower limb OA.

-Benjamin Waller; 2014, osteoarthritis; lower limb; symptoms; function; aquatice exercise; aquatic therapy
+Keywords: Benjamin Waller; 2014, osteoarthritis; lower limb; symptoms; function; aquatic exercise; aquatic therapy